 As you can see, the road to a Czech passport is more of a marathon than a sprint.
 First you need to meet the residency and integrity criteria, sort out your debts, and then you have the final Czech language exam for citizenship and the realities test.
 If you can successfully demonstrate a B1 level of language, pass the interview and written test, and master at least 60% of the questions on geography, history or financial literacy, you will have fulfilled the most obvious requirement for Czech citizenship.

-The rest is careful administration: get criminal record extracts, proof of debt-free status, provide proof of actual residence and a “cross-cutting” CV in Czech.
+The rest is careful administration: get criminal record extracts, proof of debt-free status, provide proof of actual residence and a “cross-sectional” CV in Czech.
 Once you have submitted everything at the registry office or regional office, the procedure starts, in which the Ministry verifies whether you meet all the legal points.
 In practice, this can take 6-12 months, even longer for complex cases.

 The most common mistake applicants make is underestimating details – a missing apostille on a diploma, an outdated certificate of good character or a “forgotten” outstanding health insurance.